WGU work with groups both on and off campus to promote a green and sustainable lifestyle.

 This is a fantastic opportunity to support and study the honeybee and emphasizes our efforts to become a more environmentally friendly organisation.

 Without insect pollination, about one third of the crops we eat would need to be pollinated by other means, at great expense.
 Bees are the predominant and most economically important group of pollinators in most agriculturally significant regions.

 The aim of the association is to promote within their membership; good beekeeping practice, provide guidance and support, provide ongoing information and awareness, introduce and support new beekeepers in the area.

 A place to share Sustainability related information, resources, projects and volunteering opportunities for WGU students, staff, graduates and WGU related environment project workers.
-This year Sustainability and Fairtrade Network were at the forefront of removing single-use plastics from WgSU which the university quickly followed suit and helped the University achieve Fairtrade status.
-Sustainability and Fairtrade Network also won the Students Union Award for ‘Contribution and Collaboration’ for more information and to join visit Sustainability and Fairtrade Society or follow WGU Sustainability Fairtrade Soc on Facebook.
+Geen Glyndwr have been at the forefront of removing single-use plastics from WGU and promoting the universities free Refill stations, they helped the University achieve Fairtrade status.
+Sustainability and Fairtrade Network also won the Students Union Award for ‘Contribution and Collaboration’.
+Follow our Green Glyndwr